ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 }
 {% endhighlight %}

 Here is what the `UnitOfWork` class might look like.
-The main difference here is that instead of passing the context to the `Clients` object, I pass the `UnitOfWork` object (itself).
+The main difference from the article is that instead of passing the context to the `Clients` object, I pass the `UnitOfWork` object (itself).
 This makes it easier to make calls to other business tier objects from within such objects.

 {% highlight C# %}
 public class UnitOfWork : IDisposable